I Am Not Your Negro: Synopsis

-The fifth and final chapter, "I Am Not A Nigger," elucidates the modern-day condition of Black America by tying the strands of the previous four chapters together.
-In the closing scene, Baldwin asserts that "I can't be a pessimist because I'm alive, so I'm forced to be an optimist.
+In the concluding chapter, "I Am Not A Nigger," Peck shows photographs of African-Americans, including contemporary photos.
+The film's narrator reads quotes from Baldwin about whiteness as a metaphor for power and autonomy.
+Peck concludes with a video of Baldwin stating: "I can't be a pessimist because I'm alive, so I'm forced to be an optimist.
 But the future of the Negro in this country is precisely as bright or as dark as the future of the country.
 It is entirely up to the American people whether or not they are going to face and deal with and embrace this stranger whom they maligned so long.
 What white people have to do is try to find out in their own hearts why it was necessary to have a 'nigger' in the first place.
 Because I am not a nigger, I am a man!
 But if you think I'm a nigger, it means you need him.
 And the question the white population of this country has got to ask itself—North and South, because it's one country, and for a Negro there is no difference between the North and the South.
 It's just a difference in the way they castrate you, but the fact of the castration is the American fact—If I am not the nigger here, and you the white people invented him, then you've got to find out why.
-And the future of the country depends on that, whether or not it's able to ask [itself] that question."
+And the future of the country depends on that, whether or not it's able to ask that question."

+Political figures, journalists, and activists who are quoted or portrayed in the documentary include James Baldwin (video of him speaking and also narrator Samuel L. Jackson reading Baldwin quotes), Harry Belafonte, Dick Cavett, Kenneth B. Clark, Dorothy Counts, H. Rap Brown, Medgar Evers, J. Edgar Hoover, Robert F. Kennedy, Martin Luther King Jr., Rodney King, Leander Perez, Sidney Poitier, David Schoenbrun, Paul Weiss, Billy Dee Williams, and Malcolm X.

+The film references actors from films and television shows to make claims about portrayals of race.
+Visuals and mentions include Willie Best in The Monster Walks as Exodus, Joan Crawford in Dance, Fools, Dance as Bonnie Jordan, Gary Cooper in Love in the Afternoon as Frank Flanagan, Tony Curtis in The Defiant Ones as John "Joker" Jackson, Doris Day in Love Come Back, as Carol Templeton, Stepin Fetchit in I Ain't Gonna Open That Door (1947) as Richard, Mantan Moreland, Clinton Rosemond in They Won't Forget as Tump Redwine, Rod Steiger in In the Heart of the Night as Chief Bill Gillespie, and Richard Widmark in No Way Out as Ray Biddle.